Many or all companies we feature compensate us. Compensation and editorial

 Eligibility CriteriaEarnestDiscover

-Scenarios in which Earnest or Discover is better than the other for private student loans
+Discover vs. Earnest: When one might be better than the other for private student loans

 If you want a little more time before repayment begins: Earnest

-Earnest offers a nine-month grace period after graduation, while Discover only offers a six-month grace period.
+Earnest offers a nine-month grace period after graduation, while Discover only offers six months.
 Those extra three months could help you find a job, get settled, and build up an emergency fund before your loan payment kicks in.

 If you want more flexible repayment options: Earnest

-Borrowers who want more flexibility should choose Earnest, which lets you skip one payment each year with no extra fees.
-This is an unusual benefit that most lenders don’t provide.
-If they do offer it, they’ll usually charge a fee.
+Borrowers who want more flexibility might prioritize Earnest, which lets you skip one payment each year with no extra fees.
+This is an unusual benefit most lenders don’t provide.

-When you skip a payment with Earnest, you can use the funds to pay off other debt, save for a short-term goal, or go on vacation.
+When you skip a payment with Earnest, you could use the funds to pay off other debt, save for a short-term goal, or take a vacation.

 If you have a high GPA: Discover

-Students who have a 3.0 GPA or higher may receive a one-time cash reward equalling 1% of their loan amount.
-This will apply for each individual Discover loan.
-For example, if the loan amount is $10,000, then you may receive a $100 cash bonus.
+Students with a 3.0 GPA or higher may earn a one-time cash reward that equals 1% of their loan amount for each individual Discover loan.
+For example, if the loan amount is $10,000, you’ll earn a $100 cash bonus.
 Freshmen who earn a 3.0 GPA may also qualify for an extra 1% bonus.

 After graduating, borrowers may also qualify for a 2% bonus from Discover.
-The bonus is based on the total loan principal balance and will not include any accrued interest.
-The bonus can either be applied to the student loan balance or deposited in your bank account, where you may use it for any purpose.
+The bonus is based on the total loan principal balance and does not include accrued interest.
+You can apply the bonus to your student loan balance or have Discover deposit it in your bank account, where you may use it for any purpose.

-While Discover offers a cash reward for good students, Earnest has lower interest rates, more repayment options, and a longer grace period, making it our choice between these two companies.
-Repayment terms are important when considering a student loan lender and Earnest offers more flexibility with the potential for lower overall costs.
+Repayment terms are a top consideration when deciding a student loan lender, and Earnest offers more flexibility with the potential for lower overall costs.

 Earnest vs. Discover student loan refinancing: Everything you need to know

-While Discover has higher interest rates, they do have some unique benefits.
-Discover offers several deferment programs for borrowers, including programs for military service members, those in a medical residency program or those working in a public service field.
+Discover has higher interest rates, but unique benefits include deferment programs for borrowers, including programs for military service members, those in a medical residency program, or those working in a public service field.
 Deferment programs last between three and five years in total.

 Is a refinance student loan from Earnest or Discover more accessible?

-Because Discover does not show what their credit score and income requirements are, it’s hard to compare them to Earnest.
-Earnest has a 680 minimum credit score for student loan refinancing.
+Discover doesn’t disclose its credit score and income requirements, making it difficult to compare eligibility requirements.
+Earnest clearly states that borrowers must have a 650 minimum credit score for student loan refinancing.

-Scenarios in which Earnest or Discover is better than the other for student loan refinancing
+Earnest vs. College Ave: When one might be better than the other for student loan refinancing

-When you’re choosing between Earnest and Discover for student loan refinancing, it’s important to understand how your personal situation may impact which lender is best for you.
-Read below to see which lender is the better option in certain situations:
+As you choose between Earnest and Discover for student loan refinancing, consider how your personal situation may affect which lender is best for you.
+Here’s which lender is a better fit in certain scenarios.

 If you have a high loan balance: Earnest

-Earnest has a higher loan balance maximum than Discover, at $500,000 compared to $150,000.
-If you have hundreds of thousands in student loans, you’ll likely find it easier to refinance with Earnest than Discover.
+With a $500,000 maximum, Earnest has a higher loan balance maximum than Discover, which only offers up to $150,000.
+If you have hundreds of thousands in student loans, you’ll likely find it easier to refinance with Earnest.
 This can be a huge boost for borrowers with medical school, law school, and other graduate degrees.

 If you want more repayment options: Earnest

-Earnest offers more varied repayment options than Discover.
+Earnest offers more repayment options than Discover.
 Borrowers can choose from a monthly or biweekly repayment schedule so you can line it up with your paycheck.
+More repayment options can make it easier for borrowers to pick a plan that works for their budget and lifestyle.

 If you want flexible payments: Earnest

-Earnest lets borrowers skip one payment a year without any fees.
-You don’t have to apply for deferment to be eligible for this program, and there are no extra fees.
-Discover does not offer any kind of benefit like this.
+Earnest lets borrowers skip one payment a year without fees.
+You don’t need to apply for deferment to be eligible for this program, and Earnest doesn’t charge extra for the service.
+Discover does not offer a similar benefit.

-Earnest has lower interest rates and higher loan balance limits, so refinancing is available for more borrowers.
-They also let you view your interest rate without a full credit check.
+Earnest is our pick for student loan refinancing.
+The company has lower interest rates and higher loan balance limits, so refinancing is available for more borrowers.
+It also lets you view your interest rate without a full credit check.

-Earnest has high customer service ratings, which can make the refinancing process smoother for borrowers.
-They also offer more flexible repayment options, including the ability to skip a payment once a year.
+Similarly, Earnest has high customer service ratings, which can make the refinancing process smoother for borrowers.
+It also offers more flexible repayment options, like the ability to skip a payment once a year.

 Does Earnest or Discover have better reviews and ratings?

 When you’re choosing a lender, it’s important to look beyond the interest rates, borrower protections, and other features.
 Customer service is one of the most important aspects of a lender.
-Read through customer reviews and use that information to determine which lender you should choose.
+Here’s how the lenders compare according to customer reviews.